brunomuler/wallets-playbook/docs/assets-rwas/how-assets-work.md

 ---
-title: How Assets Work
+title: How Tokens Work on Stellar
 sidebar_position: 1
 ---

-# How Assets Work
+# How Assets Work on Stellar

 Placeholder content for How Assets Work.